michifueby/Security-Misconfiguration/README.md

 2. Start the ApacheWebserver and MYSQL Database <br>
 Link: http://localhost/phpmyadmin/
 3. Create new user 'versex' in phpmyadmin
+4. Create new database with the name 'versex-home-automation-db'

 ## Backend
 1. Start the backend service from Visual Studio <br>